Martin Legassick

-Martin Legassick (1940–2016) was a South African historian and Marxist activist.
-He died on 1 March 2016 after a battle with cancer.
+Martin Legassick (1940 – 1 March 2016) was a Scottish-born South African historian and activist.
+He died after a battle with cancer.
 He was one of the central figures in the "revisionist" school of South African historiography that, drawing on Marxism, revolutionised the study of the social formation of Apartheid by highlighting the importance of political economy, class contradictions and imperialism.
 He was also a key figure in the independent left in South Africa from the 1970s, and a critic, from the left, of many of the analytical and strategic positions taken by the African National Congress and the South African Communist Party, as well as their understanding of South African history.
 The author of numerous books, mainly on the history of colonialism and capitalism, he collected many of his key political writings in his 2007 book Towards Socialist Democracy.

 Early life

 Legassick was born in Edinburgh, Scotland.
 In 1947 he and his parents emigrated to South Africa.
 He attended the Diocesan College in Cape Town.
 In 1960 he became a Rhodes Scholar at Balliol College, Oxford.
 He later completed his PhD at the University of California.
 He then worked at universities in the United Kingdom and Tanzania, where he became active in the ANC and the South African Congress of Trade Unions (SACTU) in exile.
 Together with Giovanni Arrighi, John S. Saul and others he developed an influential politico-economic analysis focusing on the contradictions engendered by the proletarianisation and dispossession of the Southern African peasantry.
 According to Arrighi, "Martin Legassick and Harold Wolpe...maintained that South African Apartheid was primarily because the regime had to become more repressive of the African labour force because it was fully proletarianized, and could no longer subsidize capital accumulation as it had done in the past."